11rchitwood/11rchitwood.github.io/about.md

 I am a Quantitative Analyst at [Synovus](https://www.synovus.com).
 Before that I was the Research & Data Analyst at [PAEA](https://paeaonline.org).
 I have degrees in ecology and wildlife biology from the University of Georgia.
-While I was there, I studied [black-throated blue warbler](https://www.allaboutbirds.org/guide/Black-throated_Blue_Warbler) population dynamics.
+While I was there, I studied [Black-throated Blue Warbler](https://www.allaboutbirds.org/guide/Black-throated_Blue_Warbler) population dynamics.
 In my spare time, I enjoy playing basketball and hanging out with my family.

 If you're in less personal, more technical stuff, check out [my portfolio](plotthedata.com).